dormyhost/dormyhost-status-updates/README.md

 ## Dormyhost status posts

+We regret to inform you that [dormy.host](https://dormy.host) encountered severe OS issue caused by an attempt to free disk space.
+Currently websites work, however OS reinstallation is required during which a downtime is expected.
+Luckily, we don't have any customers yet, so there won't be any negative impact.
+_23:59 January 28 2019_

 Right now [dormy.host](https://dormy.host) is up and operates normally.
 We are performing some on-site work.

 _dormy.host 2019_